-The 2017 Scatter Creek Fire (mentioned above) is one of the largest and most impactful fires experienced in Thurston County.
+The 2017 Scatter Creek Fire (mentioned above) is one of the largest and impactful fires experienced in Thurston County.
 Occurring near Grand Mound, the fire began to spread rapidly, resulting in multiple evacuations.
-Multiple agencies responded, including air support, reducing the impact of the fire.
-The Mima Road Fire of 2020 west of Littlerock and north of Rochester burned nearly 268 acres and forced a Level III evacuation, before fire crews got it under control.
-In 2021 there was another wildfire in Scatter Creek which spread to 3 acres.
-Figure 3.8 depicts the locations of South Thurston's largest and most prominent fires since 2017 according to South Thurston fire district representatives.
+Multiple agencies responded, including air support, limiting the impact of the fire.
+The Mima Road Fire of 2018 near Littlerock impacted around 100 acres and was limited thanks to quick containment by local fire districts, which prevented the fire from spreading to residential areas.
+In 2020, the Bald Hill Fire near Yelm burned over 200 acres and forced local residents to evacuate for safety, before coordinated efforts by multiple fire departments and the Washington State Department of Natural Resources got the fire under control.
+That same year, the Bordeaux Fire west of Littlerock and north of Rochester burned nearly 300 acres and forced a Level III evacuation, before fire crews got it under control.
+The 2021 Scatter Creek Fire (reburn) impacted over 300 acres before Firefighters from Thurston and neighboring counties, including air support, managed to contain it.
+Figure 3.8 shows the locations of recent fires on a map of Thurston County.